splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 ******************************************************************************************

 .. meta::
-   :description: This page describes and links to setup pages for each component of Observability Cloud.
+   :description: This page describes Unified Identity between Splunk Cloud Platform and Splunk Observability Cloud, including how to set it up.

 Splunk Cloud Platform offers Unified Identity with Splunk Observability Cloud.

 What is Unified Identity?
 ==========================================================================================
-When Splunk Cloud Platform customers purchase Splunk Observability Cloud, users can access both platforms using a single identity.
-Users can log into Splunk Observability Cloud with SSO using their Splunk Cloud Platform credentials.
+Unified Identity is the integration of Splunk Cloud Platform and Splunk Observability Cloud.
+Users can access both platforms using a single identity by logging into Splunk Observability Cloud with SSO using their Splunk Cloud Platform credentials.
 Splunk Cloud Platform serves as the Identity Provider (IdP).
 You can use a third party identity provider, such as Okta, but you will lose the benefits of the integrated experience.
 See :ref:`unified-identity-benefits`.

 When you integrate your Splunk Cloud Platform and Splunk Observability Cloud instances and activate Unified Identity, administrators can set up all users in a central location, Splunk Cloud Platform.
 Splunk Cloud Platform admins control user and data access permissions for both platforms separately in respective products.
 For more information, see :ref:`admin-manage-users`.
 To learn about user roles and permissions in Splunk Cloud Platform, see :new-page:`About configuring role-based user access <https://docs.splunk.com/Documentation/SplunkCloud/latest/Security/Aboutusersandroles>`.
 The integration extends permissions to access data indexed in Splunk Cloud Platform to Splunk Observability Cloud applications with no administrative overhead.
 See :ref:`unified-id-user-provisioning` for more information.

 Who can access Single Sign On (SSO) and the benefits of Unified Identity?
 ==========================================================================================
-Currently, Splunk Cloud Platform customers who purchase Splunk Observability Cloud can access Unified Identity between Splunk Cloud Platform and Splunk Observability Cloud.
+All customers who have both Splunk Cloud Platform and Splunk Observability Cloud can access Unified Identity.
 Users must be on Splunk Cloud Platform version 9.x and higher.
 The AWS region for your Splunk Cloud Platform instance must be the same as your Splunk Observability Cloud instance realm.

 .. _unified-identity-benefits: